 How do I apply to the DPT program?

-- Three letters of recommendation (1 from a licensed physical therapist from volunteer or work experience in a PT setting; 1 from a college level professor; 1 from either a licensed physical therapist or a supervisor/employer);
+- Three (3) letters of recommendation (1 from a licensed physical therapist from volunteer or work experience in a PT setting; 1 from a college-level professor; 1 from either a licensed physical therapist or a supervisor/employer);

-- All applicants must hold a Bachelor’s degree or higher (or equivalent) by start date of classes in June.
+- All applicants must hold a bachelor’s degree or higher (or equivalent) by start date of classes in August.

 What are the prerequisite course requirements?

 All prerequisite courses must be completed prior to enrolling in the DPT program.

 Applicants must have completed the Biology I and II sequence with labs, Chemistry I and II sequence with labs, and Physics I and II sequence with labs; 1 course of Human Anatomy and 1 course of Human Physiology (if a combined Anatomy & Physiology course is taken, two semesters are required); 2 courses in Psychology (e.g. General, Developmental, Abnormal, etc.); 1 course of English Composition/Writing; and 1 course in Statistics.

 Can I apply to both the Residential and Hybrid options?

 Yes, you will be able to indicate your first and second choice through your PTCAS application.

 I'm an international student.
 Am I eligible to apply to the Hybrid option?

 At this time, international students are only eligible to apply to the Residential option due to visa restrictions for online programs.